Link copied to your clipboard

 No monthly payments

-Making regular monthly payments, as you do with home equity loans and HELOCs, can be a significant drag on your cash flow.
+Making regular monthly payments, as you do with home equity loans and lines of credit, can be a significant drag on your cash flow.
 That’s especially true if you’re already on a fixed income, and it can make it even tougher to make ends meet.

-Home equity agreements, however, don’t require any payments until the final balloon payment at the end.
+Home equity agreements, however, don’t require any payments.
 That frees up more of your monthly income to go toward savings, living expenses, or even just enjoying yourself.
-For many people, not having to make any monthly payments is the main benefit of an HEA.

 Lower credit and income requirements